 If you’re new to the sourdough world, I have a DIY Sourdough Bread Starter recipe that’ll help you get off an running with a sourdough starter!
 It’s super easy to pull together.

 How to Store Your Sourdough Banana Nut Muffins

 - Store at room temperature, covered for up to four days.

 - Freeze individual muffins on a sheet pan then, once frozen, store in a covered container for up to two weeks.
 Thaw at room temperature.

 Warm muffins in a 350F oven for about 10 minutes.
 They’ll be soft and tender.
 Slather them with butter, or as my mom would say, cream cheese.

 - Flour Substitution?
-Choose all purpose or whole wheat flour.
+Choose all purpose or whole wheat white flour.
 Both make delicious muffins!

 - Nut Options: Enjoy this recipe with walnuts or pecans.
-For nut free muffins, they can be easily left out.
+For nut-free muffins, they can be left out.

 - Bananas: Make sure they’re soft, dark and/or heavily speckled.
 Mash them, then measure the portion.

 Need a sourdough starter?
-I’ve got a handy DIY Sourdough Starter recipe just for you!
+I’ve got a handy DIY Sourdough Starter Recipe for that

 More Sourdough Discard Recipes to Love